Amalaga19/Project-Helios/README.md

 yarn start
 ```

-These commands will run the application in produciton mode at http://localhost:3000
+These commands will run the application in production mode at http://localhost:3000

 ### Frontend Scripts

-Here are the avialbe scripts for the frontend, defined in the package.json file:
+Here are the available scripts for the frontend, defined in the package.json file:

 ```
 "scripts": {